 (102) The University contact officer shall, no later than seven working days prior to the date of a hearing forward a copy of the appeal papers to the members of the Non-Academic Misconduct Appeals Committee and to the student.
 Notice to the student will be by mail and include the details of the time, date and place of the appeal hearing and the relevant documentation.

-(103) At the hearing, the Chair of the Non-Academic Misconduct Appeals Committee will give an overview of the grounds for the appeal and present the written report of the Non-Academic Misconduct Investigation Committee and the Deputy Vice-Chancellor, Corporate Strategy and Services determination.
+(103) At the hearing, the Chair of the Non-Academic Misconduct Appeals Committee will give an overview of the grounds for the appeal and present the written report of the Non-Academic Misconduct Investigation Committee and the Deputy Vice-Chancellor and University Provost determination.
 The student will be invited to present a case in person and/or in writing.
 The Chair of the Non-Academic Misconduct Investigation Committee will attend the appeal hearing to answer any questions from the Non-Academic Misconduct Appeals Committee.

 (104) The proceedings of the Non-Academic Misconduct Appeals Committee will be conducted in the same manner as provided for under Part D relating to the Non-Academic Misconduct Investigation Committee hearing and the Chair has authority to make determinations as to procedure and the interpretation of those clauses in the appeal context.